RedisLabs/redisraft/README.md

-# Redis Raft Module
+# RedisRaft
+### Strongly-Consistent Redis Deployments

-This is a Redis module that implements the [Raft Consensus Algorithm](https://raft.github.io/) as a Redis module, making it possible to create strongly consistent clusters of Redis servers.
+RedisRaft is a Redis module that implements the [Raft Consensus Algorithm](https://raft.github.io/), making it possible to create strongly-consistent clusters of Redis servers.

-The Raft algorithm is implemented by a [standalone Raft library](https://github.com/willemt/raft) by Willem-Hendrik Thiart.
+The Raft algorithm is provided by a [standalone Raft library](https://github.com/willemt/raft) by Willem-Hendrik Thiart.

 ## Main Features

-* Create a Raft cluster of Redis processes that replicate a dataset while offering strong consistency, effectively a CP system.
+* Strong consistency (in the language of [CAP](https://en.wikipedia.org/wiki/CAP_theorem), this system prioritizes consistency and partition-tolerance).
-* Most Redis data types and commands are supported as-is.
+* Support for most Redis data types and commands
-* Dynamic cluster configuration (adding / removing nodes).
+* Dynamic cluster configuration (adding / removing nodes)
-* Persistent or in-memory Raft log.
+* Persistent or in-memory Raft log
-* Snapshots for log compaction.
+* Snapshots for log compaction
-* Configurable quorum or fast reads.
+* Configurable quorum or fast reads
-* Follower proxy support.

 ## Getting Started

 ### Building

-The module is mostly self contained and comes with its dependencies as git submodules under `deps`.
+The module is mostly self-contained and comes with its dependencies as git submodules under `deps`.

-To compile you will need:
+To compile the module, you will need:
-* Obvious build essentials (compiler, GNU make, etc.)
+* Build essentials (a compiler, GNU make, etc.)
 * CMake
 * GNU autotools (autoconf, automake, libtool)
 * libbsd-dev (on Debian/Ubuntu) or an equivalent for `bsd/sys/queue.h`.